Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Tasks, Datasets and Methods

 \subsubsection{Transformation Tasks}

-\paragraph{Dialogue Rewrite (DR).} The Dialogue Rewrite task involves the challenging process of modifying a given conversational utterance to better fit a specific social context or conversational objective, while retaining its original meaning.
-To explore this task further, we turn to the CANARD dataset \cite{elgohary-etal-2019-unpack} containing rewritten context-dependent questions. \citet{Huang_Li_Zou_Zhang_2021} combined sequence labeling and autoregression techniques to restore utterances without any coreferences.
+\paragraph{Dialogue Rewrite (DR)} {This task involves} the challenging process of modifying a given conversational utterance to better fit a specific social context or conversational objective, while retaining its original meaning.
+To explore this task further, we turn to the CANARD dataset \citep{elgohary-etal-2019-unpack}.
+This dataset is specifically designed for rewriting context-dependent questions into self-contained questions that can be answered independently by resolving all coreferences.
+The objective is to ensure that the new question has the same answer as the original one. \citet{quan-etal-2019-gecor} and \citet{martin-etal-2020-mudoco} proposed the TASK and MuDoCo datasets, respectively, focusing on rewriting dialogues in a way that coreferences and ellipsis are resolved. \citet{Huang_Li_Zou_Zhang_2021} combined sequence labelling and autoregression techniques to restore utterances without any coreferences.
 In contrast, \citet{article_Durese} shaped the dialogue rewrite task as sentence editing and predicted edit operations for each word in the context.
-Other methods also use knowledge augmentation \cite{ke-etal-2022-knowledge} and reinforcement learning \cite{chen2022reinforced}.
+Other methods also use knowledge augmentation \citep{ke-etal-2022-knowledge}, reinforcement learning \citep{chen2022reinforced}, and the copy mechanism \citep{quan-etal-2019-gecor}.

-\underline{\textit{Key challenges.}} Despite achieving a reasonable performance in the dialogue rewrite task, some challenges remain, with the major obstacle being the inclusion of new words in the ground truth annotations that are difficult to incorporate into the predicted rewrite \cite{liu-etal-2020-incomplete}.
+\begin{mdframed} \underline{\textit{Key challenges.}} Despite achieving a reasonable performance in the dialogue rewrite task, some challenges remain, with the major obstacle being the inclusion of new words in the ground truth annotations that are difficult to incorporate into the predicted rewrite \citep{liu-etal-2020-incomplete}. { In order to mitigate this challenge, many studies have explored the methods of lexicon integration \citep{lee2023orchestrallm, czarnowska-etal-2020-morphologically}, open-vocabulary \citep{10.5555/3455716.3455856, hao-etal-2021-rast, vu-etal-2022-overcoming}, and context-aware encoding \citep{xiao2020convolutional, vinyals2015order}.} \end{mdframed}